prosody-events/prosody-py/Readme.md

 Prosody classifies errors as transient (temporary, can be retried) or permanent (won't be resolved by retrying).
 By default, all errors are considered transient.

-Use the `@permanent` decorators to classify exceptions that should not be retried:
+Use the `@permanent` decorator to classify exceptions that should not be retried:

 ```python
 from prosody import EventHandler, Context, Message, permanent